motiwari/motiwari.github.io/_posts/2019-05-22-using-siteleaf.md

 ![Using Siteleaf ](/assets/img/posts/siteleaf/8.png){:class="img-fluid"}

 Congrats !
-Your New Admin Panel for your devlopr-jekyll blog is ready to make any changes to your blog :D
+Your New Admin Panel for your devlopr-jekyll projects is ready to make any changes to your projects :D

 ![Using Siteleaf ](/assets/img/posts/siteleaf/9.png){:class="img-fluid"}